tyagi-abhinavv/UCS654-Sampling_Assignment/Readme.md

 2. Split data into train and test set

-3. Apply SMOTE to the train set
+3. Apply SMOTE to oversample the train set

-4. Use sampling techniques: Random Sampling, Systematic Sampling, Cluster Sampling, Stratified Sampling to generate samples of the training set
+4. Use sampling techniques: Random Sampling, Systematic Sampling, Cluster Sampling, Stratified Sampling to generate samples of the training set.
+Sample size can be calculated and used according to the formula Z^2*p*(1-p)/E^2, by taking confidence interval as 95% and margin of error as 5%

 5. Train classification models over the sample: Logistic Regression, Linear SVM, SVM with RBF Kernel, Random Forest and Decision Tree